2.0 (film): Marketing and release

 Ahead of the film's release, the Cellular Operators Association of India (COAI) lodged a complaint, demanding that the Central Board of Film Certification (CBFC) certificate of the film be revoked for "promoting anti-scientific attitudes towards mobile phones and cellular networks".
 The organisation alleged the producers "falsely depicting mobile phones and mobile towers as harmful to living creatures and the environment including birds and human beings".
 Meanwhile, a Lyca Productions spokesperson said, "We are under no obligation to toe the line and the film does not hunt or defames[sic] anyone."
-Various studies in India have proven that electromagnetic radiation from cell sites has a detrimental effect on bird health.

 In China, the film released on 6 September 2019.
 It was said to be released by HY Media in 10,000 theatres with 56,000 screenings, which includes 47,000 3D screenings, which is the largest release ever for an Indian film in the country in May 2019, with a Mandarin dub and subtitles, but the release was delayed to 6 September 2019 and released in about 48,000 screens.
 A dubbed Russian-language version of the film will also release in Russia on 25 July 2019.

+An action mobile video game, Chhota Rajini Robot 2.0 Game, was released as a tie-in for the film by Mobi2Fun.